 For further details on how Hatfield’s local governance fits into the wider Astrea governance arrangements, please follow the ‘Trust Governance’ link in the ‘About Us’ section above.

 Tomas Thurogood- Hyde

 Tomas is Astrea’s governance and policy lead and has worked in education for five years, as well as having been vice chair of a primary school in South London.
-Tomas has a degree in law and volunteers for a homeless charity, as well as serving on the independent monitoring board of a prison.
+Tomas has a degree in law and volunteers for a homeless charity.
 Tomas’ priorities as chair are to build up the local committee so that it can continue to support and challenge the school as well as to build more links with parents and the community.